 As school is starting back, it’s always a good idea to be respectful and kind.
 Whether you know it or not, your actions and attitudes are teaching your child.
 Let it be a good lesson.

 So what about you, how do you encourage the teachers in your life?
 I’d love to hear your ideas.
 Oh…and one more thing…does your phone look like mine or my sister in laws?
 Just curious.
 Wink.

 About the Author

 Jennifer and her family live in the South.
 She and her husband, Fred, have three boys ages 14, 11, and 8, and one unruly dog named Dash.
 Her blog, Chaos2Peace, is designed to bring peace in the midst chaos by providing organizational tips, menu planning, simple recipes, and a whole lot of laughter.
-Join us on the blog today as we do life together, one step at a time.
 Follow Chaos2Peace on Facebook, Instagram, or Pinterest.

 Be sure to grab her free printable set to get started on more peace in your home!